Relli (caste)

-Reli(so spelt as Relli, Relly, Raily, Raj, Pilenti) are an ethnic group, who reside in Indian states of Andhra Pradesh, Chhattisgarh and Odisha.
+Relli (also Reli, Relly, or Raily) is a social group, who reside in the states of Andhra Pradesh, Odisha, West Bengal, and Chhattisgarh.
+They are classified as a Scheduled Caste.

 Demographics

-The Reli people are mainly distributed in coastal districts, such as Srikakulam, Vizianagaram, Visakhapatnam, East Godavari, West Godavari, Guntur, Nellore, Prakasam, Chittoor and Krishna of Andhra Pradesh, Jagdalpur of Chhattisgarh and the Koraput, Nabarangpur and Rayagada of Odisha.
+The Relli people are mainly distributed in coastal districts, such as Srikakulam, Vizianagaram, Visakhapatnam, East Godavari, West Godavari, Krishna, Guntur, Prakasam, Nellore, and Chittoor of Andhra Pradesh, Jagdalpur of Chhattisgarh and the Koraput, Nabarangpur, Rayagada, Kolkata (Mominpur), Titagarh, Khardaha, and Bandel.

-According to the 2001 Census their population is 121,058 in Andhra Pradesh, 37 in Chhattisgarh and 8,357 in Odisha respectively.
+According to the 2001 Census, Relli and Mehtar's population is 206,053 in Andhra Pradesh, 37 in Chhattisgarh, and 8,357 in Odisha respectively.
+Rellis constitutes 1.67% of the total Scheduled Caste population of United Andhra Pradesh in 2001.

 Occupation

-The primary occupation of the Relli people in Andhra Pradesh is the collection and sale of fruits, seeds and grass.
-A few are in government service while the Reli of Odisha and Chhattisgarh trade in salt, rice, vegetables, goats, hens on a small scale.
+The primary occupation of the Relli people in Andhra Pradesh is the collection and sale of fruits, seeds, and grass.
+Some are labourers and manual scavengers.
+A few are in government service while the Relli of Odisha and Chhattisgarh trade in salt, rice, vegetables, goats, and hens on a small scale.
 Agriculture is also pursued.
 They are listed as Scheduled Castes.

 Language

-Reli people speak Reli language(Odia in Odisha) as their mother tongue and some words of it are close to Odia.
-The Reli people speak Telugu language in Andhra Pradesh, when conversing with outsiders.
-The Reli people speak Hindi language in Chhattisgarh.
+Reli people speak the Reli language as their mother tongue and is close to Odia.
+The Relli people speak the Telugu language in Andhra Pradesh when conversing with outsiders.
+The Relli people speak the Hindi language in Chhattisgarh.